jim60105/docker-whisperX/README.md

 docker run --gpus all -it -v ".:/app" ghcr.io/jim60105/whisperx:no_model    -- --model tiny --language en --output_format srt audio.mp3
 ```

+In case of multiple language alignments needed, use space separated list of languages"LANG=pl fr en" when building the image.

 The image tags are formatted as `WHISPER_MODEL`-`LANG`, for example, `tiny-en`, `base-de`, or `large-v3-zh`.\
 Please be aware that the whisper models `*.en` and `large-v1` have been excluded as I believe they are not frequently used.
 If you require these models, please refer to the following section to build them on your own.